 You'll need to give your name, address, contact details, proof of ID and method of payment.

 Check you're happy with the fees, exchange rates and transfer speed, then enter the amount you wish to send.
-Many services give the amount of Gambian Dalasi your recipient should receive, so double check this.
+Double-check the total Gambian dalasis your recipient gets.

 Complete your transfer.